UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-healthcare-service.md

 **Usages:**

-* Refer to this Profile: [Road Safety ServiceRequest](StructureDefinition-rs-service-request.md)
+* This Profile is not used by any profiles in this Implementation Guide

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-healthcare-service)